VikasPoddar/MyBlog/README.md

 # MyBlog
 A web application for blogging
-Based on Python-Flask microframe work and html,css feel free to use the code base for your project
+Based on Python-Flask micro framework and  frontend devloped in native html & css